Items in category javascript

 JavaScript

 After Microsoft released TypeScript I took a look at their examples and found the idea pretty promising.
 I do love JavaScript.
 However, it has its bad parts.
 JavaScript doesn’t provide any built-in facilities to declare interfaces or object abstraction.
 There is no explicit way to have type annotations and type checking.
 Well, even class-based OOP is not a part of the language.
 Flexibility of JavaScript is incredible.
 So, there are tons of libraries meant to work-around these inconveniences.
+It hardly helps with code readability.
+At the same time TypeScript is a separate consistent language, which is, nonetheless, first and foremost a superset of JavaScript.
+You can use regular JavaScript within TypeScript and TypeScript is being transformed to JavaScript by TypeScript compiler.

 10 things you need to know about JavaScript